How to Get More Likes on Facebook: 52 Strategies and Ideas

 22. Create eye-catching images to go with your posts

 Text updates are really a thing of the past when it comes to Facebook content marketing - long gone are the days of the simple status update.
-Even if you’re planning to post text only, create a graphic to go along with it using an intuitive tool like Canva or Snappa.
+Even if you’re planning to post text only, create a graphic to go along with it using an intuitive tool like Canva, Snappa or Vectornator.
 This helps to spice up your content and makes it stand out on users’ News Feeds.

 23. Don’t make your posts too long